Constitutional SNP Array Karyotyping, Constitutional Chromosome Microarray Analysis (CMA)

 FedEx Shipping Instructions

-Transport 6.0 mL whole blood (minimum: 3 mL) at room temperature.
+Transport one dark green-top sodium heparin tube and one lavender-top EDTA tube (minimum: 3.0 mL each tube).
 If the specimen will not be received at the testing laboratory within 48 hours of collection, transport refrigerated.
 Do not fix or freeze the specimen.

 Read our complete shipping instructions.